open-mmlab/mmdetection/configs/centernet/README.md

 - Using RetinaNet-style optimizer (SGD), learning rate rule (0.01 for each batch size 16), and schedule (12 epochs)
 - Added FPN neck layers, and assigns objects to FPN levels based on a fixed size range.
 - Using standard NMS instead of max pooling

+Note: We found that the performance of the r50 model fluctuates greatly and sometimes it does not converge.
+If the model does not converge, you can try running it again or reduce the learning rate.

 ## Citation